Chia-Network/chia-network.github.io/collections/_posts/2021-05-27-securing-your-chia-how-to-be-a-hard-target.en.md

 ## What We Are Doing
 We will be updating how we deploy installers.
-* You ill be able to verify downloaded installers using SHA-256 checksum
+* You will be able to verify downloaded installers using SHA-256 checksums
 * We will never release anything aside from installers.
 That is, the installer will have the filetype needed for your operating system.
 There will be no .rar or .zip file installers.
 If you see such an installer, delete it and report it immediately.

 It will take some time to implement all our suggestions, but trust us, it's worth it.
 Take the time and be more secure.
 Stay vigilant out there!